Last update to this section: August 2022

 - provide aseptic surgical assistance with care of exposed tissues*

-- demonstrate ability to aseptically don surgical gown and gloves*
+- demonstrate ability to don surgical cap and mask, and aseptically don gown and gloves*

 - aseptically handle and pass instruments and supplies*